kkinist/BEB/README.md

 2. There is a shell script to run all the G09 calculations.
 3. The resulting output files are parsed to create a 'BUN' file of molecular data.
 4. The BUN file is processed to run the BEB calculation of total ionization cross section (electron impact).

+After downloading, please begin by reading the manual.